 Some nights the room fills very quickly, (especially when Ajahn Brahm is teaching), and you will need to be there early to get in.

-There is a limit to the number of people we are allowed to fit into the room and the doors are locked once we have reached our limit.
-No one is admitted after that.
-As a general guide we suggest you arrive by 6.50pm.
+There is a limit to the number of people we are allowed to fit into the room and the doors are locked once we have reached our limit irrespective of what the time is No one is admitted after that.
+As a general guide we suggest you arrive no later than 6.50pm.

 Community Health Building,